chrisrhymes/bulma-clean-theme/README.md

 * If a ratio is not provided it will default to 16 by 9.
 Use [Bulma image](https://bulma.io/documentation/elements/image/) classes to define the image ratio required.
 * The description can be plain text or it can be markdown if required.
 * The alt will be used as the images alt text.
+* The large_link displays in a modal when the image is clicked

 #### Displaying the gallery